 Notes

-- Substitutes – For Vegan Option, substitute the egg with 1 Tablespoon ground flaxseed and an additional 2 Tablespoons non-dairy milk (½ cup + 2 Tablespoons non-dairy milk total in batter).
+Substitutes Tips – For a vegan option, substitute the egg with 1 Tablespoon ground flaxseed and an additional 2 Tablespoons non-dairy milk (½ cup + 2 Tablespoons non-dairy milk total in batter).
 Follow the same directions as above.

-- Tips – If meal prepping, feel free to place cooled waffles in a plastic storage bag or tightly sealing container and freeze for later.
+Meal Prep Tips – Place cooled waffles in a plastic storage bag or tightly sealing container and freeze for up to 3 months.
 When ready to eat, pop in the toaster oven to reheat.

 - Prep Time: 20 minutes